 To keep things focused, common protection group patterns are omitted, including:

-- Tags for organization and cost tracking
+- Tagging for organization and cost tracking

 - Integration with CloudWatch alarms or SNS notifications

-- Cross-region protection group strategies
+- Cross-account protection group management

 These omissions are intentional: the goal is to illustrate how each protection group pattern is wired, not provide drop-in DDoS protection modules.
 See the Shield ProtectionGroup resource reference for all available configuration options.